KalvadTech/getX-template/README.md

 get_x_template - A Flutter application template using getX for state management with pre defined modules for authentication, connections and localizations.

-now you can use template every where from you command line. create new flutter project open your terminal and navigate to lib folder and use command
+now you can use template in every flutter project from your command line. create new flutter project open your terminal then navigate to lib folder and use command

 ```sh
 mason make get_x_template
 ```

-all you have to do in every new flutter project is using command mason make get_x_template and you got you template ready to go.

 #### packages
 remembers to add these packages to your pubspec.yaml file.